snps-steve/Offline-Image-Creator/README.md

    cd Offline-Image-Creator
    ```

 4. The script will check for Docker (and that docker is running), Curl, tar, and 7z but it won't help you install them if they're missing.
+So, if you don't currently have these dependencies installed, you'll need to go do that before executing the script.

-5. The script downloads the version of Black Duck Hub specified, enumerates the container image names and version numbers, and any "extra" containers you might need.
+5. The script downloads the specified version of Black Duck Hub and enumerates the container image names and version numbers.
+It will prompt you and ask if you need any "extra" containers you might need.
 Some customers are licensed for and need to run BDBA Integrated and Reversing Labs.
+We also have Federal customers that need hardened Iron Bank images.

 ## Usage